-Compared with us moderns, our distant forebears experienced a raw, unfiltered access to nature.
+Compared to us moderns, our distant forebears experienced a raw, unfiltered access to nature.
 But our human exoskeleton increasingly stands in the way of any sort of raw, unfiltered communing with nature.
 Our species’ contemporary perception of nature not only is based on 6 million years of evolution but also on the exoskeleton — the nervous system and filter — that we have constructed over eons to cope with the vicissitudes of existence.
 And I should stress again the importance of distinguishing between nature and existence.
-Our perennial struggle has been as much a struggle against existence as nature in the sense that the exoskeleton that we have evolved over time to cope with the exigencies of nature have also supplied their own challenges, partly in the form of mental pathology, as this exoskeleton becomes more complex and extended.
+Our perennial struggle has been as much a struggle against existence as nature in the sense that the exoskeleton that we have evolved over time to cope with the exigencies of nature have also supplied their own challenges, particularly in the form of mental pathology, as this exoskeleton becomes more complex and extended.

 Our experience with nature no longer is so raw and unfiltered and has not been for centuries.
-Yes, until fairly recently in human history, life has been incorrigibly hard and remains so in certain parts of the world, particularly Sub-Saharan Africa, where, for example, women spend large parts of their day gathering water for drinking and cooking.
+To be sure, until fairly recently in human history, life has been incorrigibly hard and remains so in certain parts of the world, particularly Sub-Saharan Africa, where, for example, women spend large parts of their day gathering water for drinking and cooking.

-Many species have essentially evolved technologies to preserve or to enhance life.
+Other species have developed technologies to preserve or to enhance life.
 But humans have achieved this technological enhancement over an immense scale.
 Language, which was enhanced centuries later by writing, has proven instrumental in enabling our species to extend our perspective beyond the present – to look ahead, albeit through a mirror darkly, in many cases, and, likewise, by looking backwards, to reflect on the implications of the past.

 One of humanity’s earliest and most far-reaching discoveries was fire, which initially provided us with a source of warmth on frigidly cold nights, effectively providing us with an extra coating of fur.
-But over the course of time, we also discovered how fire could be used to cook our food, which effectively freed of us of the need to evolve a second stomach.
+But over the course of time, we also discovered how fire could be used to cook our food, which provided us with the equivalent of a second stomach.